codatio/codat-docs/docs/enterprise/tech-overview/security/network-security.md

 ---
-title: "Network Security"
+title: "Network security"
 description: "Our network security practices"
 ---

-## Network Architecture
+## Network architecture
 Codat enforces a defense in depth network architecture with focuses on:
 * The principle of least privilege
 * Network segmentation